MikeOpSSH/AlgoreaFrontendComponents/README.md

 You can use this to retrieve the current price for an crypto currency

-I used this in another project and thought it will make sense
+I used this in another project and thought it will make sense to